openvinotoolkit/openvino_notebooks/notebooks/204-vision-facies-segmentation/README.md

-# Facies segmentation Python Demo
+# Facies Segmentation

-This demo demonstrate how to run facies classification using OpenVINO&trade;
+This demo demonstrates how to run facies classification using OpenVINO&trade;

 See the source repository to learn more about the model architecture and training method - https://github.com/yalaudah/facies_classification_benchmark